Can you get a backdated sick note? What UK law actually says.

 Both NHS and private GMC-registered doctors can issue backdated certificates

-Backdating is subject to clinical judgement — not an automatic right
+Backdating is subject to clinical judgement under GMC Good Medical Practice

 The doctor must be satisfied the period of incapacity is genuine and evidenced

-There is no fixed limit on how far back a certificate can be dated — it depends on the clinical circumstances
+There is no fixed legal limit on how far back a certificate can cover

 What Evidence Is Needed